GreyHak/dsp-icarus-skins/README.md

 **DSP Icarus Skins** is a mod for the Unity game Dyson Sphere Program developed by Youthcat Studio and published by Gamera Game.
 The game is available on [here](https://store.steampowered.com/app/1366540/Dyson_Sphere_Program/).

 This mod makes it possible for you to create different skins for Icarus.
-You can either select one of the pre-built skins, or provide a path to a 2048 x 2048 image png file with your own skin.
+You can either select one of the pre-built skins, or provide a path to a 2048 x 2048 image png or jpg file with your own skin.

 ![Image of built-in skins](https://raw.githubusercontent.com/GreyHak/dsp-icarus-skins/master/BuiltInSkins.jpg)